From ABC to KPZ: Statement of Results

 Moreover, for any constant densities $\rho_A$, $\rho_B$ and $\rho_C=1-\rho_A-\rho_B$, the product measure $\nu_\rho$ with $\rho=(\rho_A, \rho_B, \rho_C)$, over $x\in \mathbb T_N$, such that for all $x\in\mathbb T_N$ and $\alpha\in\{A,B,C\}$, $\nu_\rho(\eta: \eta(x)=\alpha)=\rho_\alpha$, is an invariant measure on $\Omega_N$.

 In the diffusive time scaling $a=2$ and for $\gamma=1$, the hydrodynamic equations for the densities of particles $A$ and $B$ are given by \footnote{This result is stated in \cite{bertini} but it was not rigorously proved.
-For a more complicated dynamics with stochastic reservoirs, see the results in \cite{GMO2023}.}
+For a more complicated dynamics with stochastic reservoirs, see the results in \cite{GMO2023}.} { } where is the mobility and $g_E= $.
+The density of particles $C$ can be recovered by $\rho^C=1-\rho^A-\rho^B$.